DrewEaster/thespian/README.md

 What is it not?
 ---------------

-Close to being ready to use in anything other than prototyping contexts :-)
+Close to being ready to use in anything other than prototyping contexts :-) And it only has single node support for now which is quite limiting.

 TODO
 ----